Skip to main content

 Documents

 Documents hold shared markdown context: instructions, working notes, decision records, and artifacts.
 Documents can be linked to projects and tasks.
 Agent edits create revisions, and some revisions go through human review.
-Notes are append-only context attached to tasks, questions, orders, or projects.
-Links attach external URLs to tasks, projects, or questions.
+Notes are append-only context attached to tasks, agent requests, orders, or projects.
+Links attach external URLs to tasks, projects, or agent requests.
 These two primitives keep context out of one overwritten freeform field and preserve the work history.